 - SEORoundTable - [General + All 3 Pillars] One of the very first blogs I started reading back in 2008.
-Barry Schwartz a long time blogger and his site’s purpose is report on the most interesting threads taking place at the SEM (Search Engine Marketing) forums.
+Barry Schwartz a long time blogger.
+His site’s purpose is report on the most interesting threads, conversations and all things taking place within SEO.
+BTW: He has a great Vlog on YouTube too!
 Dig in every now and then and learn about the most trending topics in search.

 - Moz’s On-Site SEO - [Pillar 2 ] What is on-site SEO?
 Learn the difference between on-site and off-site SEO - Moz is a great resource for the beginner, through advanced SEO.

 - Attend Search Marketing Conferences - [General + All 3 Pillars] I created a nice list of the best search conferences every SEO should attend - or at least the ones you should consider if you had to choose one this year.
 For all new SEOs, I highly recommend Conductor’s C3 conference, or SearchLove from Distilled.
 If you are curious and courageous, definitely get to SMX Advanced.